 Evil Eye Meaning & Jewelry: Curse, Protection & History

-You’ve probably seen jewelry featuring eyes before.
+You’ve probably seen an evil eye necklaces before.
 This jewelry is very popular in virtually every area of the world.
 The eyes are often referred to as, “evil eyes”.
 For anyone that doesn’t understand the history and meaning behind the evil eye, calling the jewelry evil eye jewelry can be confusing and misleading.

 It is easy to assume that evil eye jewelry symbolizes something evil, but that actually is not the case at all.
 It is almost the exact opposite, actually.
 The purpose of evil eye jewelry is as protection from evil.
 Especially, this jewelry is made as protective objects against a curse known as evil eye.